dobomode/coursera-scraper/README.md

 ![test](./assets/prompt-cid2.png)

+> Note that the course ID and CAUTH values will stored in a local configuration store, so that if you run the script again, you can reuse the values by simply pressing `<ENTER>`.

 ### Downloading course assets & videos

 At this stage, the script will start fetching and downloading all assets and videos in the course.
 This might take a few minutes depending on the number and size of the assets.

 ![test](./assets/asset-download.png)

+`coursera-dl` downloads 2 things